PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 This error indicates that an object in your scene ends with what looks like an LOD suffix but that the suffix will not be recognized by modelmunge.
 This error is purely intended to help catch typos.

 To solve this error consult the [LOD Models](#lod-models) section and rename the problematic objects to use the correct LOD suffix.

+#### "RuntimeError: Could not find an Armature object from which to export animations!"
+This error is thrown when you intend to export one or more animations but no Armature is found among the objects to be exported.

 ### Export Behaviour to Know About